Skip to main content

 The fundamental principle at this level of analysis is “zero trust.”
 A zero-trust architecture operates on the premise that no user or system, whether inside or outside the network perimeter, should be trusted by default.
 Every access request must be verified as though it originates from an open network.

 For a wellness app, this means that even the app’s own infrastructure should not have unfettered access to user data.
-This principle is the philosophical underpinning of the strongest security models, including and other advanced cryptographic techniques.
+This principle is the philosophical underpinning of the strongest security models, including end-to-end encryption and other advanced cryptographic techniques.

 What Are the Limits of User-Side Verification?